aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

   readonly origin: string;

   /**
-   * The contents of the .jsii assembly file that has been disocered and is
+   * The URL to an S3 object that holds the contents of the .jsii assembly file
-   * submitted for injestion in the Construct Hub.
+   * that has been discovered and is submitted for injestion in the Construct
+   * Hub.
    */
-  readonly assembly: Assembly;
+  readonly assemblyUri: URL;

   /**
    * The timestamp at which the version has been created in the package